nwutils/faux-tray-menu/README.md

 # faux-tray-menu

-Example of a faking a right-click menu on a tray icon with a frameless window
+Example of a custom right-click menu on a tray icon using a frameless window.

 This is a placeholder repo for an idea.